openvinotoolkit/datumaro/site/content/en/docs/formats/mpii.md

 To get the expected result, convert the dataset to a format that supports bounding boxes or points.

-There are several ways to convert a MPII Human Pose Dataset to other dataset formats using CLI:
+There are several ways to convert an MPII Human Pose Dataset to other dataset formats using CLI:

 ```bash